LiamJCates/Programming-Notes/Data Structures/Array/Array.md

 ## Array Amortized Analysis

 A dynamic array automatically grows when you try to make an insertion and there is no more space left for the new item.
-Usually, the array doubles in size.
+Most typically, the array doubles in size.

 This additional functionality often comes with a cost.
 When we don't have any space for a new item, we have to allocate a bigger array and copy over all of the elements from the array we've outgrown before we can finally append our item.